jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Make FormSpree redirect to us (but with empty fields)
 - Add shadow to all interactable elements
 - Maybe we want to reduce the font size on small devices?
-- Make tell me more more down on higher height screens (test on iiyama monitor, it looks too high)

 - Center About and Contact on screens above 1200px in width?
 - Add website footer
 - Work on copy
 - Add navbar animation
+- Make sure it looks good on iPhone 6/7/8
+- Make sure padding at top of all elements looks good on iPhone 5/SE

 DONE: